RichoM/pbits-exercises/README.md

 Just run the `build.bat` and the output will be written to `/out`.

-You'll need both [shadow-cljs](https://github.com/thheller/shadow-cljs) [electron-packager](https://github.com/electron/electron-packager) installed globally.
+You'll need both [shadow-cljs](https://github.com/thheller/shadow-cljs) and [electron-packager](https://github.com/electron/electron-packager) installed globally.